On this page:

 You must meet the registration standard for English language skills set by your Board.
 You may be required to provide evidence that you meet the National Board’s English language skills registration standard.

 If you have applied for registration and meet the requirements of the primary language pathway or combined secondary and tertiary pathway (not applicable to nurses and midwives), and have completed a Board-approved program of study, you are not required to provide supporting evidence of English language skills.
-However, you are required to complete the English language skills requirements form, TELG-00 - English language skills requirements form or TELG-40 - English language skills requirements form for nurses and midwives.
+The online form will provide you with a table where you can enter the details of your study history.
+If submitting a paper form, you are required to complete the English language skills requirements form, TELG-00 - English language skills requirements form or TELG-40 - English language skills requirements form for nurses and midwives.

 Detailed information about English language skills is published on each Board website, accessible via the Registration Standards page.